Catalog of medicines. Interaction with other drugs

 Ziagen is available by prescription.

-Tablets, coated film sheath light yellow, round, biconvex.
+Tablets, coated film-coated light yellow color, round, biconvex.

 Excipients: microcrystalline cellulose - 395.2 mg, sodium carboxymethyl starch - 48 mg, K25 - 36 mg, magnesium stearate - 12 mg, colloidal silicon dioxide - 6 mg.